engagingspaces/vertx-graphql-service-discovery/README.md

 });
 ```

-## Example code
+### Example code

-Example code can be found in a separate project at [vertx-graphql-testdata](https://github.com/engagingspaces/vertx-graphql-testdata)
+Example code can be found in a separate location at [vertx-graphql-testdata](https://github.com/engagingspaces/vertx-graphql-testdata)

 ## Compatibility